openbaton/docs/docs/nfvo-configuration.md

 Every time a new Network Service is instantiated, each VNFC (VM) is automatically registered to the Zabbix server.

-#### parameters related with the marketplace
+#### Parameters related with the marketplace

-This parameter allow you to modify the marketplace IP, in case you want to use a different catalogue for providing VNF Packages.
+This parameters allow you to modify the marketplace IP, in case you want to use a different catalogue for providing VNF Packages.

 ```properties
 nfvo.marketplace.ip=marketplace.openbaton.org
 nfvo.marketplace.port=8082
 ```

-#### parameters related with plugins and drivers
+#### Parameters related with plugins and drivers

 The following properties are related to the plugin mechanism used for loading VIM and Monitoring instances.